varun-Tad/Minion-speak/README.md

 # Minion Speak (Mark Six)

-This is a web App which convert the text written in english to banana language.
+This is a web App which converts the text written in english to banana language.